 What I Love About This Lens

-It kind of gives you everything you need in an ultra-wide zoom.
-I really like it for travel photography, it’s wide enough to shoot landscapes, but the tele end is also fun for street photography.
+It gives you everything you need in an ultra-wide zoom.
+I like it for travel photography; it’s wide enough to shoot landscapes, but the Tele-end is also fun for street photography.

-It’s not very fast but the OIS helps give you some better low light control by allowing you to slow down your shutter speed.
-It also means you don’t need a tripod as much.
+It’s not very fast, but the OIS helps you better control low light by slowing down your shutter speed.
+This also means you don’t need a tripod as much.

 I’m surprised at how sharp and clean the corners are at 10mm and even 14mm.

-There are not a lot of things I don’t like about this lens, I’m even ok with it being f4 since I never shoot more open on an ultra wide lens anyway.
+There are not many things I don’t like about this lens; I’m even ok with it being f4 since I never shoot more open on an ultra-wide lens anyway.

-It’s main flaw would be its corners and edges at the tele end.
-They tend to get a little bit smeary.
+Its main flaw is the corners and edges at the tele end, which tend to get slightly smeary.

-I wish the lens was dust and weather sealed for photos like this one, where the air was filled with a misty rain and volcanic ash.
+I wish the lens was dust and weather-sealed for photos like this one, where the air was filled with misty rain and volcanic ash.
 I was near the top of Mount Aso, an active volcano in Japan.

 24mm, ISO 200, f8, 1/160sec